Richie314/richie314.github.io/_pages/about.md

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

+quote: You're never given a dream without also being given the power to make it true
+quote-author: Richard Bach
 ---

 > ##### WARNING